solenova0/solenova0/README.md

 # 💫 About Me:
-I'm a Software Engineering student at AASTU, passionate about full-stack development, AI, and Competitive programming.
+I'm a Software Engineering student at AASTU, passionate about full-stack development, AI/ML, and competitive programming.
 I'm working toward becoming a top-level developer, aiming for big tech opportunities and freelancing success.

 ## 🌐 Socials: